hmatuschek/qdmr/README.md

     # Baofeng RD-5R, TD-5R
     SUBSYSTEM=="usb", ATTRS{idVendor}=="15a2", ATTRS{idProduct}=="0073", MODE="666"

+Finally execute `sudo udevadm control --reload-rules` to activate these new rules.

 ## License
-qdmr - A GUI application and command-line-tool to programm DMR radios.
+qdmr - A GUI application and command-line-tool to program DMR radios.
 Copyright (C) 2019 Hannes Matuschek, DM3MAT

 This program is free software; you can redistribute it and/or modify